Glenville-Emmons School District

 Glenville-Emmons Public Schools, Independent School District 2886, is a comprehensive community public school district headquartered in Glenville, Minnesota, United States.

 The district serves Glenville and Emmons areas in Freeborn County.

 The district was established in 1991 by the consolidation of two previously separate school districts in Glenville and Emmons.

-The current supperendent is Brian Shanks, who is also the supperendent for neighbouring school district, Alden-Conger.
+The current Superintendent of Schools is Brian Shanks, who is also the Superintendent for a neighboring school district, Alden-Conger.
 Glenville-Emmons' football, cheerleading, softball, and baseball teams are combined with that district.
 Students can also join Albert Lea High School's sports, mock trial, and robotics team.

 Schools

 Schools in the district (with 2012–13 enrollment data) are: